Skip to main content

 This pairs well with our guide on A Freelancer's Guide to Occam's Razor for Problem-Solving.

 Start by mapping what the draft says and what it leaves undefined.
-This grounding pack does not establish a supported liability-cap rule, carve-out standard, or fee-linked formula.
+Confirm the liability-cap rule, carve-out standard, and any fee-linked formula with qualified counsel before signing.

 No indemnity drafting standard is evidenced in the provided excerpts.
 Treat indemnity language as unresolved until it is clear in the final signed text and reviewed by qualified counsel.